jaysurana1999/Tortoise/README.md

 # About The Project
 Tortoise UI development using react-native.
-Please refer to the master branch to clone or see the demo
+Please navigate to the master branch to clone or see the demo

 # Sample
 Please refer to the sample Screen recording in the repository.